I love bread. A good bread I mean 🙂 it’s the basic food since always, and it can enhance whatever you eat next to eat.

 - Overturn it on a baking paper, and make some cuts with a cutter, a blade or a very sharp knife.
 It will help the bread to develop better, moreover it looks nice 🙂 Sprinkle also some flour on the top.

 - Bake at 230-240 °C, static oven (pre-heat it in advance).
-Place it gently on a hot tray, and start baking it from the lowest position, and place a small pot on the bottom of the oven with some water inside, the steam will help at the beginning: the crust will not get too dry immediately, so the bread can expand/grow better and the internal humidity can go out more easily at the beginning.
+Place it gently on a hot tray (I use a pizza stone), and place a small pot on the bottom of the oven with some water inside, the steam will help at the beginning: the crust will not get too dry immediately, so the bread can expand/grow better and the internal humidity can go out more easily at the beginning.
 And if you did everything correctly the bread should grow only in height and it shouldn’t collapse and getting larger on the sides.

-- After the first 20 minutes remove the pot with the water and place the bread in the middle of the oven, and set the temperature at 200 °C, static oven.
+- After the first 20 minutes remove the pot with the water, and set the temperature at 200 °C, static oven.
 After 15 minutes open a little bit the oven (put something between the door and the oven) so the steam will go out and the bread will get dry more easily, and the crust can get more crunchy.
 Bake other 15-20 minutes about (so around 50 minutes since the beginning) at 190 °C and control if it’s ready: it should have a nice hazelnut color or darker, and if you turn it on the side and hit the bottom with your fingers it has to sound like empty.

 - Now it’s almost ready.
 It’s important to place the bread in vertical position while cooling down, in this way the internal steam will go up only on that smaller top side (so a smaller surface) and most of the crust will remain crunchy (moreover the crust usually gets softer during the cooling phase because the steam goes through it, so that’s why is important to dry well the bread in the oven, because in this way there will be less steam inside at the end).
 But for the final result of the crust is important also the quality of the flour: good quality flours are richer of enzymes that help the various processes that take place during the baking phase and can give a better dark crust, while more poor flours usually lead to white/light colored breads (in that case a help can be given by the addiction of malt).